jalilbm/farm-task-app-backend/readme.md

 2. **Environment Variables**:

-   - An `.env` file with necessary environment variables will be provided via email for connecting to the PostgreSQL database, and should be placed at the root directory (alongside `readme.md`).
+   - An `.env` file with necessary environment variables will be provided via email for connecting to the PostgreSQL database, and should be placed at the root directory (alongside `readme.md`), and make sure that it's saved as `.env` not `env`

 3. **Install Dependencies**: